Morgan0404/Morgan0404/README.md

-# 💫 About Me:
+# About Me:
-🔭Currently working as Computer science Bsc student at University of exeter in my second year<br>👯 I’m looking to collaborate on software devlopment projects or front end projects<br>🤝 I’m looking for help with getting industrial experience in the software development sector<br>🌱 I’m currently learning react js <br>
+Currently working as Computer science Bsc student at University of exeter in my second year<br>looking to collaborate on software devlopment projects or front end projects<br> I’m looking for help with getting industrial experience in the software development sector<br> I’m currently learning react js <br>

 ## 🌐 Socials: